MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/price-attributes-overview.md

 One of the key functions of a price manager is to work together with the product manager to accomplish the following tasks:

-- Identify and classify product, customer, and order modes (such as region, pack size, brand, age, and so on) to reflect each product's differentiating features, customer segments, and price sensitivity. <!-- KFM: Please confirm that my edit is still correct. -->
+- Identify and classify products, customers, and order modes (such as by region, pack size, brand, age, and so on) to reflect each product's differentiating features, customer segments, and price sensitivity.
-- Set up pricing rules that consider any combination of the customer, product, and order attributes to set up a flexible pricing architecture. <!-- KFM: are the "attributes" mentioned here the same as the "modes" mentioned above?-->
+- Set up pricing rules that consider any combination of the customer, product, and order attributes to set up a flexible pricing architecture.

 The Pricing management module provides *price attributes*, which enable price managers and sales promotion managers to mark and group price differentiators established for *products*, *customers* and *sales order information* and set up the pricing rules.
 Pricing rules include: